-The Director of the Democracy, Inclusion and Religious Freedom Division, alongside the U.S. counterpart in the Department of State's Office of International Religious Freedom, co-chairs the International Contact Group on Freedom of Religion or Belief (ICG).
-The ICG was esencouraging the reform of restrictive laws; and collaborating with a range of non-governmental partners, including religious organizations, civil society, and academia.
+The Director of the Democracy, Inclusion and Religious Freedom Division, alongside the U.S. counterpart in the Department of State's Office of International Religious Freedom, cochairs the International Contact Group on Freedom of Religion or Belief (ICG).
+The ICG was established by Canada through the ORF in June encouraging the reform of restrictive laws; and collaborating with a range of non-governmental partners, including religious organizations, civil society, and academia.